axolotl666/www.petraaxolotl.com/content/Canada/How to Improve One's French.md

 # Why bother?

 Learning French is a relatively easy way to improve one's CRS score.
-By achieving an NCLC level of 5 (equivalent to B1 of the CEFR) or above for all four abilities (speaking, listening, reading, and writing), one can increae their CRS score by 16 points.
+By achieving an NCLC level of 5 (equivalent to B1 of the CEFR) or above for all four abilities (speaking, listening, reading, and writing), one can increase their CRS score by 16 points.
 (This applies to the Federal Skilled Worker Program.
 For other programs, please refer to [this link](https://www.canada.ca/en/immigration-refugees-citizenship/services/immigrate-canada/express-entry/become-candidate/eligibility/language-requirements/language-testing.html).)

 # How long did it take me?

 First a disclamer.
 I was already familiar with French as a written language long before I decided to move to Canada.
 I read _Le Petit Prince_ and _L'Étranger_ with the help of a dictionary, although I could understand nothing when I watched TV or films in French, nor could I have a conversation in it.
-Besides English and French, I also learned to read to German, Latin, and Greek.
+Besides Dutch, English, and French, I also learned to read German, Latin, and Greek.
 So I certainly am more used to language learning than the average person.

 It was the decision to move to Canada, and the uncertainty whether I would have enough points, that prompted me to improve my spoken French.
 I had my first private lesson, which focused 100% on conversations, on 2 February 2017.
 I had in total 12 lessons, the last of which took place on 6 April 2017.
 I did not take any test at that time since I already had enough points for Canada PR.
 But I am quite sure that my NCLC level was already at or above 5 for both listening and speaking by that time.
 (Eventually I got my French officially evaluated, for free, on 24 October 2017, when I was already in Canada as a Permanent Resident.
 I got 6, 7, 8, and 7 for reading, writing, listening, and speaking, respectively.)